§ 1 User Account

 § 6 Rights of Use; Prohibition of Disclosure

-(2) The smapOne apps may not be resold, sublicensed, rented or passed on to a third party free of charge.
+(2) The smapOne apps as well as creator accounts (child subscriptions) may not be resold, sublicensed, rented or passed on to a third party free of charge.
 A third party in this sense is any person who does not work directly for the contracting party.
 It is also forbidden to sell, rent or otherwise pass on the user account free of charge or against payment.
 The free transfer of smapOne apps to third parties is only permitted in cases where the use by third parties directly serves the business purposes of the contracting party's own company (e.g. customer satisfaction surveys, etc.).

 (3) If the contracting party violates § 6 number (2), smapOne may terminate the contract immediately without notice.